-RACF1.1▶ A Our RACF facilitates access to GP care, including urgent and after-hours care arrangements.
+RACF1.1►A Our RACF facilitates access to GP care, including after-hours and emergency care.

-RACF1.1▶B Our RACF coordinates residents' treatment according to advance care directives, where available.
+RACF1.1▶B When a resident loses decision-making capacity regarding medical care, our RACF coordinates residents' treatment according to advance care directives and the views of any appointed substitute decision maker, where available.

-RACF1.1▶C Our RACF participates in planning and updating resident care with the resident's regular GP.
+RACF1.1 ► C Our RACF participates in planning and updating resident care with the resident's regular GP.

-RACF1.1 ▶ D Our RACF facilitates and communicates with a resident's regular GP about care services provided within the facility.
+RACF1.1 ➤ D Our RACF facilitates and communicates with a resident's regular GP about care services provided within the facility.